 While most wall studs are the same distance apart, there are exceptions.
 For one, not all wall spaces are visible by the number that most studs are distanced.
 And for another thing, there are always exceptions depending on the type of boards you use.

-Average Distance Between Studs
+Wall Stud Spacing: Average Distance Between Stud

 The most common, and standard distance between wall studs is 16-inches.
 So if you don’t know how to space your studs then space them at 16-inches.
 This is what most contractors use for all wall studs.